Volunteer

 The Kings River Fisheries Management Program asks you to join us for a day or two … or six to come fishing as part of our annual survey!

 Whether you are an outdoor enthusiast, an aspiring environmental professional, or an experienced professional, this is a great opportunity to spend a day in the river networking with a great bunch of people.
+Read about the 2024 Survey here.

 When?